Boivin Lab

 Ben Boivin Research Team

-Laboratory of Redox Biology and Signal Transduction
+Redox Biology and Signal Transduction Laboratory

 Cells have evolved ways of responding to complex cues from their environment.
-My research group explores how these cues are integrated and controlled within cells.
-More precisely, our work focuses on how redox modification of proteins, in particular protein tyrosine phosphatases (PTPs), influence phosphorylation-dependent signal transduction in biology and pathologies.
+Our research group explores how these cues are integrated and controlled within cells.
+More precisely, our work focuses on how the redox modification of proteins, in particular protein tyrosine phosphatases (PTPs), influence phosphorylation-dependent signal transduction in biology and pathologies.

 Overall, we study how cellular oxidants regulate phosphorylation-dependent signaling in cancer and in cardiovascular pathologies with the ultimate goal of developing strategies and technologies to restore physiological response.